jerryneedell/swfologger/README.md

 Send DP
 ```

-It is OK to send a DP before an RP to make sure the `swfoplayback.txt` file has been deleded
+It is OK to send an extra DP before any RP to make sure the `swfoplayback.txt` file has been deleded